thoughtworks/arthritiscampaign/README.md

 After you make the local change, test it on the local server.
 When everything is good, you can push to github and push to Heroku to deploy to production.

+## Localization

+### Translate static text
+We are using [JQuery localize plugin](https://github.com/coderifous/jquery-localize) to translate static text on webpages.

+The file "static/localization/app-fr.json" is a json data file which contains all the phrases' French translation:

+	{
+  	"we_have_arthritis": "Nous avons l'arthrite!", "join_the_arthritis_society_": "Rejoignez la campagne spéciale La Société d'arthrite pour sensibiliser sur l'impact de la maladie sur 4,6 millions de Canadiens vivant avec l'arthrite.
+L'arthrite peut toucher n'importe qui, il affecte les bébés et grondé, ainsi que les personnes dans la fleur de leur vie.
+Près de trois personnes sur cinq atteintes d'arthrite sont en âge de travailler (moins de 65 ans).",
+    	….

+Please note that sharing messages are not translated in this file but in the "lib/helpers/application_helper.rb".

+###Translation images
+We localize the images by dynamically change the img.src directly in the view using Ruby code.

+For example, in the "views/layout.haml":

+	 %img.sample{:src => "/images/banners/banner1#{settings.language_suffix}.png"}

+If the image "banner1.png" need a French translation, just create an image named "banner1-fr.png" under the same folder.

+**Note: The ruby variable settings.language_suffix will be empty if user language is English, but 'fr' for French.**

+###Translation links
+We localize the links by dynamically change the a.href directly in the view using Ruby code.

+For example, , in the "views/layout.haml":

+	  %a#view-manifesto{ :href => "/images/manifesto#{settings.language_suffix}.jpg"}

+If the link "/images/manifesto.jpg" need a French translation, just create an link named "/images/manifesto-fr.jpg" under the same folder.

+**Note: The ruby variable settings.language_suffix will be empty if user language is English, but 'fr' for French.**